DrJW5/Zisland/README.md

-HTML/JavaScript game I coded in 2015.
 Try to escape the zombies!
+HTML/JavaScript game I coded in 2015 and greatly improved in 2025.

 You control a character and must help him escape the zombies roaming around.
 If one of the zombies touches you, it's over.